Måbødalen bus accident: Accident

 The bus was a Volvo B58 built in 1977 and owned by the Swedish company "All the Way".
-It had been chartered for a school trip, carrying fifth graders from Kista in Sweden to Bergen, where they were scheduled to continue to Shetland.
+It had been chartered for a school trip, carrying fifth graders from Kista in Sweden to Bergen, from where they were scheduled to continue to Shetland.

 Twelve of the passengers who died were children, while three were parents.
 The 44-year-old driver, Kent Sören Byström, was recovered alive from the wreck and was able to testify to investigators, but he succumbed from his injuries on August 27 at a hospital in Stockholm.

-The tragedy was deeply felt in Norway and Sweden.
+The tragedy was deeply felt in Norway and Sweden, becoming one of the deadliest disasters in Norwegian history and one of the worst in Scandinavian history.

 Investigation

 Police investigations concluded that no person could be held accountable for the accident.

 The main cause of the crash was determined to be faulty brakes on the bus.
 Only two of the four wheels had brakes, and an auxiliary electric brake was not functioning.
 The road through the Måbø Valley features fairly steep gradients over a long stretch, as much as 8% over a distance of 4 km.
 The heavy use of the braking system caused it to gradually overheat, finally failing completely.
 An attempt from the driver to switch to a lower gear failed, and left the wheels entirely decoupled from the engine.
 Without anything to slow the bus down, the bus gathered speed on the downhill stretch.

-At the time of collision, at about 18:30, the bus was estimated to be moving at 64 to 100 km/h.
+At the time of the collision, at about 18:30, the bus was estimated to be moving at 64 to 100 km/h.

 Beyond the end of the tunnel is a 20–30 m cliff, and there was speculation that the driver deliberately steered the bus into the tunnel wall in order to prevent an even worse accident from happening.
 In his testimony, the driver said he had considered using the wall to slow the bus down, though the investigation showed that there was no contact with the wall before the final crash.

 Vehicle brakes frequently overheat along the steep road in the Måbø Valley, with a number of lorries catching fire and at least one fatal truck accident in 1998.
 Additional causes were the driver's lack of experience in driving in long downhill stretches, and the lack of adequate warning signs along the road.